Make Your Own Kombucha, Kimchi, and More: Fermentation Workshops in Singapore | campus.sg

 Soy sauce is one of the most famous condiments in the world, and it’s safe to say that every Asian household has a bottle of the stuff.
 Naturally-brewed soy sauce – which is produced over the course of months or years – is made from fermented soybeans and wheat using fermenting agents like mold or yeast.
 Soy sauce (and its many varieties) is more than just a source of salt – it may promote gut health and has antioxidants.

-Nanyang Sauce, which produces naturally-fermented soy sauce locally, conducts their Nanyang Sauce Academy (S$100) which is a livestreamed programme that includes an artisan sauce-making kit delivered to your home.
+Nanyang Sauce, which produces naturally-fermented soy sauce locally, conducts their half-day Nanyang Sauce Academy (S$365) with a third generation sauce master.
+The experience includes an artisan sauce-making kit.
 You’ll learn about naturally-fermented soy sauce, and care for your fermenting sauces over the next 9 months.

 While fermented foods are great for your gut and are all the rage at the moment, it may not be good for everyone.
 If you’re new to fermented foods or aren’t used to a fibre-rich diet, you may experience symptoms such as bloating and flatulence.
 As with all things, proceed with caution!